terminusdb-labs/tdb-cli/README.md

 There are four types of credentials:
 - basic: Authentication with a username and password.
 This is what you'll most likely need for a self-hosted instance of TerminusDB.
 - token: Authentication with a token.
 This is what TerminusCMS uses.
 - anonymous: No authentication.
 This can be used with public endpoints.
+While allowed, you never actually have to explicitely configure this, as an implicit `anonymous` credentials is always configured.
 - forwarded: 'fake' authentication using the header `X-User-Forward`.
 This is sometimes used in scenarios where actual authentication is done using proxy middleware.
 You'll probably not need this.

 These credentials are configured in a key-value map like so: